 How is Support Provided?

-If you select and are chosen to receive technical support you will receive that support directly from the GA Forestry Commission’s consultant the Green Infrastructure Center.
+You will need to complete a short self-assessment survey for your community that takes about 20 minutes to complete online.
+The survey helps us to determine what support is needed.
+If the city is chosen to receive technical support you will receive that support directly from the GFC’s consultant, the Green Infrastructure Center.
 No money changes hands.

 What Paperwork is Needed?

-Paperwork for technical support requires only a letter of commitment to participate.
+Other than completing the short survey, the only paperwork required if you are selected for technical support is a letter of commitment to participate.

-What if I already know what I want to get funding for?
+What if I already know what kind of assistance we need?

 You still have to take the survey.
 We must ensure you have all the bases covered and ask for the most strategic support for your community.
 So do fill out the survey.
 It includes a space to request project-specific support too.
-If you ask for financial support (e.g., to plant trees or hire a consulting arborist), you will need to fill in a longer application (after we receive your survey).
+If you need financial support (e.g., to plant trees or hire a consulting arborist), you will need to apply for one of GFC’s Urban and Community Forestry grant programs.

 Some of your’ and your agencies’ time will be necessary for any technical assistance.
 You will need to review maps for accuracy, attend several (2-3) online workshops to review results or discuss goals and spend time on any strategies developed – those, of course, will be your decision.